Why Does The Earth Rotate? (Causes And Effects)

 Protosolar Nebula: The solar system originated from a large, rotating cloud of gas and dust known as the protosolar nebula.
 As the cloud collapsed under the influence of gravity, it began to spin faster due to the conservation of angular momentum.
 The central region of the collapsing cloud eventually formed the Sun, while the remaining material formed the protoplanetary disk.

-Formation of Earth: Within the protoplanetary disk, smaller clumps of matter, called planetesimals, merged together through collisions and gravitational attraction.
+Formation of Earth: Within the protoplanetary disk, smaller clumps of matter, called planetesimals, merged through collisions and gravitational attraction.
 Over time, these planetesimals grew and eventually formed protoplanets, including Earth.

-Angular Momentum Transfer: As planetesimals and protoplanets merged, their individual angular momenta combined and transferred to the growing Earth.
+Angular Momentum Transfer: As planetesimals and protoplanets merged, their angular momenta combined and transferred to the growing Earth.
 The collisions and accretion of material caused the Earth to gain rotational motion.

 Differentiation and Conservation: As Earth accumulated mass, its interior heated, leading to melting and differentiation.
 The denser materials sank toward the core, while lighter materials rose to form the Earth’s crust.
 During this process, the Earth’s overall angular momentum remained conserved.